YOGA SPARŚA INTEGRATION THERAPY

 Most clients choose to practice mindful embodiment via the Yoga Sparśa Ten Series,

 a series of ten sessions inspired by Dr. Ida Rolf’s classic Rolfing® Ten Series.

 WHAT IS THE YOGA SPARŚA TEN SERIES?

 The Yoga Sparśa Ten Series serves as a systematic approach to integrate your nervous system, producing greater alignment and optimization of both the structure (shape) and function (movement) of your body.
 Each session builds upon your last and prepares you for the next, and the series is organized in three sections:

 The Surface Sessions (Sessions 1-3) serve to educate yourself about how to notice tension and restrictions at the superficial layers of the body and how to release patterns creating posture and movement limitations.

 Session 1: Your Breath – the anatomy of your respiratory diaphragm

 Session 2: Your Roots – the anatomy of your feet

-Session 3: Your Space – the anatomy of your peripheral body
+Session 3: Your Space – the anatomy of your appendages

 The Core Sessions (Sessions 4-7) serve to alleviate deeper tension and restrictions that traverse and impact territories within your body, particularly along the spine, that obstruct optimal function within your structure.